efdevcon/DIPs/DIPs/DIP-30.md

 ## Implementation

-Participants must show their POAP in either the POAP, Rainbow, or welook App at the lunch queue.
+Participants must show their POAP at the lunch queue.

 danceratopz & haurog would verify POAP holders at either 1 or 2 of the vegetarian lunch queues.